Scattered notes on MariaDB redo log internals and file checkpoints.

 Redo log items are composed of the mini-transactions (mtr_t

-contain the information about changes made to the tablespaces.
-A
+that contain the information about the changes made to the tablespaces or some

-mini-transaction is a stream of records.
-The first byte of the record would
+special metadata.
+The first byte of the record of an MTR would contain a record

 +-------------------------------+